How are products licensed?

 - Onboarding: This method utilizes a mechanism to give a unique “claim ID” and one-time password (OTP) to the end user based on personal information from the HR or SIS.
-It ensures SSRPM is set up before network access is granted.
+It ensures that SSRPM is set up before network access is granted.

 - Windows Pop-Up: A wizard pops up for end users to fill in their answers to challenge questions.
-It cannot be closed unless this information is completed, ensuring enrollment in SSRPM.
+It cannot be closed unless this information is completed, thus ensuring enrollment in SSRPM.